 Giving back to the community is something Ashli feels strongly about.
 She donates her services to: Cancer Support Community, BumbleBee Foundation as well as Welcome Them Home (offering military families homecoming photography); I Am Beautiful Project (helping those who have been bullied); and Safe Passage (which offers a fresh start to victims of domestic abuse).

 One of the reasons Ashli loves to photograph people is quite simply that she feels each person is worthy of being cherished and remembered.
 The best part of being a portrait photographer?
 Preserving the emotions, connections and special moments in people’s lives.

-Originally from Toronto, Canada, this Souther California photographer is a dedicated wife (of 20 years!) and blessed mother of four children & three four-legged fur balls.
+Originally from Toronto, Canada, this Souther California photographer is a dedicated wife (of over 20 years) and blessed mother of four children & three four-legged fur balls.